f-has/mimic4obesityreproduction/REPRO_LOG.md

 The following is a logbook/ultimate conclusion for a reproduction of a published scientific study.
 Feel free to add/remove sections as you find them useful.

 ## Title
-Reproduction  Study of Severity of Illness Scores May Misclassify Critically Ill Obese Patients*

 Reproduction  Study of Severity of Illness Scores May Misclassify Critically Ill Obese Patients* 10.5281/zenodo.6862922